Ultra-endurance nutrition

 Point 1

-Design a main plan and two digestive backup plans.
+Design one main plan and two digestive backup plans.

 Point 2